kmg731/kmg731/README.md

   but the standard books (Dragon book and SICP) have been a bit too difficult to just jump right into.  *Crafting Interpreters* so far seems like the best resource I could have possibly asked for and I'm beyond excited to dive deeper into it.

-- I always try to keep myself busy when it comes to learning and practicing CS topics.
-Currently, I'm trying to learn some Haskell because I think functional programming is fascinating.
-I'm also trying to get more comfortable with C and learn to build more complex projects with it.
+-  Currently, I write most of my projects in C.  I've been playing around a bit with Rust and Go, and also trying to learn some Haskell (functional programming is so interesting, but I can't write anyting productive in Haskell yet).

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
 I like to study them when I can.
 I also love doing computer art, like 3D modeling